2/27/2025

 Chief Executive Officer

-And Tiago, thank you for the question.
-It's a good question and I think one of the important things to understand is, goes back to one of the earlier questions about what's important for patients with PKU and the desire to be on therapy is often related to the ability to have a therapy that allows for diet liberalization.
+Tiago, thank you for the question.
+It's a good question, and I think one of the important things to understand is, goes back to one of the earlier questions about what's important for patients with PKU, and the desire to be on therapy is often related to the ability to have a therapy that allows for diet liberalization.
 In the absence of a therapy, individuals with PKU rely on highly restricted, highly unpleasant diet.
 And so if a therapy is not able to provide the ability to liberalize that diet, there's really no motivation to initiate a therapy.
-And that's why we've talked about being able to access all of the segments that you mentioned, right?
-We know from patients who are currently on therapy and maybe having some benefit, we've demonstrated in our clinical studies and also just based simply on mechanism, we fully expect if you have a response to BH4 whether branded or generic, you're gonna have a much greater benefit from CpOteran, not only in terms of phenylalanine lowering, but also in terms of diet liberalization.
+And, you know, that's why we've talked about being able to access all of the segments that you mentioned, right?
+We know for patients who are currently on therapy and maybe having some benefit, we've demonstrated in our clinical studies and also just based simply on mechanism, we fully expect if you have a response to BH4, whether branded or generic, you're going to have a much greater benefit from sepiaterin, not only in terms of phenylalanine lowering, but also in terms of diet liberalization.
 And again, that's something our data substantiate.
-Our data also show that we're able to provide benefit to patients with classical PKU, as well as mutations thought to be quote unquote non-BH4 responsive.
+Our data also show that we're able to provide benefit to patients with classical PKU as well as mutations thought to be quote unquote non-BH4 responsive.
 We've previously shared some very nice in vitro data showing that we can have a significant effect on mutations of the enzyme considered to be non-BH4 responsive.
-And then again, we see those mutations in patients in the affinity trial, we see that those are patients again who we can provide significant benefit in terms of phenylalanine lowering.
-So when you take that as a whole, we have a data package that clearly supports the ability to access all of those patients, patients who may be on therapies, we know we can actually give a more significant effect if you're currently having some benefit to BH4.
-If you fail BH4, you're therapy naive or have classical PKU and not currently at the clinic, we've shown that we can address those patients as well and motivate them to come back to the clinic because we can offer the benefit of being able to potentially liberalize the diet, which is what an individual PKU really would wanna have.
-I understand, all right, thank you.
+And then again, we see those mutations in patients in the affinity trial.
+We see that those are patients, again, who we can provide significant benefit in terms of phenylalanine lowering.
+So when you take that as a whole, we have a data package that clearly supports the ability to access all of those patients.
+Patients who may be on therapies, we know we can actually give a more significant effect if you're currently having some benefit of BH4.
+If you fail BH4, you're therapy naive or have classical PKU and not currently at the clinic, we've shown that we can address those patients as well and motivate them to come back to the clinic because we can offer the benefit of being able to potentially liberalize the diet, which is what an individual PKU really would want to have.
+Got it.
+Understood.
+All right.
+Thank you.

 speaker